 network security and public keys

-Web pages and emails can be signed and encrypted by digital certificates which are issued by Certificate Authorities (CA).
-Most of these are privately operated, commercial companies.
+Web pages and emails can be signed and encrypted by digital certificates which are issued by Certificate Authorities (CA), also called "root certificates".
+Most of these are privately operated, commercial companies, that you probably never even heard of.
 Your web browser has a built-in list of about a few dozen of these CAs (listing of CAs in webbrowser Firefox, March 2007), and when ever it encounters a certificate issued by one of them, it trust that certificate without any further questions asked.
-This, by itself, could be regarded as being a fairly optimistic view on cryptographic security.
-It does ease handling at the client side and may therefor be suitable for mass access to secure web pages, e.g. banks or e-vendors like amazon .
+This practice of shipping software, like your browser, with a pre-installed long list of ad-hoc, blindly, trusted CAs could be regarded as bad cryptographic mistake.
+It does ease handling at the client side and may be regarded as suitable for access to e-vendors for the masses.

-Since communication at our site is much more personal, we chose being our own CA. Which works exactly the same way as described, except our CA is not ad-hoc known to your browser.
+Since communication at our site is much more peer-to-peer, we chose being our own CA. Which works exactly the same way as described, and the HTTPS access is as secure, except our CA is not ad-hoc known to your browser.
 Accordingly, you may make it known to your browser, which requires a one-time step on your side:

-When loading our CA certificate, your browser shows a dialog window requesting you to confirm loading of an "untrusted" certificate.
-Depending on your browser, the dialog looks similar to this one (Mozilla browser 1.5):
+When loading our CA certificate, (DER format, CRT format) your browser shows a dialog window requesting you to confirm loading of an "untrusted" certificate.
+Depending on your version,an achknowledgement is required for import.

-By all security and cryptographic standards you may want to verify that it is truly our certificate.
-Examining the certificate shows (again Mozilla 1.5):
+By security and cryptographic standards you want to verify that it is truly our certificate.
+Taking the browser "Firefox" as an Example, examining the certificate shows:

-It is a general cryptological circumstance that an authentication code or encryption passphrase has to be communicated on other transport ways as the authenticated or encrypted message itself.
-In this scenario, we fax you this fingerprint as reference upon request, or sent you the complete key by post.
-Sending it by email would be logically inconsistent, of course.
+However, consider the following cryptological insight: It is basic cryptological security that an authentication code or encryption passphrase (in this case the CA certificate) must be communicated or at least validated on another transport way as the authenticated or encrypted message itself.
+In this scenario, we communicate this fingerprint as reference upon request.

 Please contact us prior to sending S/MIME encrypted emails.